statsite/statsite/README.md

 Install
 -------

+The following quickstart will probably work.
+If not, see INSTALL.md for detailed information.

 Download and build from source.
 This requires `autoconf`, `automake` and `libtool` to be available, available usually through a system package manager.
 Steps: